zapabob/ROCm/docs/how_to/tuning_guides/index.md

 suggestions on items that should be the initial focus of additional, application-specific tuning.

-This document is based on the AMD EYPC™ 7003-series processor family (former codename "Milan").
+This document is based on the AMD EPYC™ 7003-series processor family (former codename "Milan").

 While this guide is a good starting point, developers are encouraged to perform